migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 Researched Panoptics protocol, a perpetual options trading protocol utilizing Uniswap v3.
 Began deploying `PanopticFactory.sol` and `PanopticPool.sol` to enable options trading.

 ---
+2024-06-22 Sat: Continued Uniswap v3 Testnet and Panoptic smart contract deployment (ETA 06/24 (Mon)).

+2024-06-21 Fri: Continued Uniswap v3 Testnet deployment.
+Also, continued the progress left on 06/19 (Wed) on `PanopticFactory.sol` to coordinate with Uniswap v3.

+2024-06-20 Thu: Researched into at Uniswap v3 developer documentation.
+Began to deploy Uniswap v3 to Testnet.

 2024-06-19 Wed: Went over capital efficiency section of Panoptics.
 Began deploying `PanopticFactory.sol` and configuring variables specific to Harmony so that it interacts with Uniswap.
 Currently Harmony only has Uniswap on Mainnet so looking for a way to deploy and play around using Testnet.